Company Disputes – Varying And Terminating Contracts

 Variation and termination of commercial contracts can leave a party wide-open to litigation if experienced legal advice is not sought in advance.
 By speaking to a solicitor prior to taking action, you can save yourself time, money and stress.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our specialist solicitors can provide expert advice on company disputes involving variation or termination of contracts.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.